 I also gave the cabinet one coat of a stain blocker.
 General Finishes Stain Blocker White Primer will prevent any bleed through of the reddish tones in the original finish.
-If you are concerned about bleed through, it is best to use a stain blocker 🙂
+If you are concerned about bleed through, it is one of the best to use a stain blocker 🙂

 Now for the color!
 If you have read this blog for even a little while, you know that I am a huge Miss Mustard Milk Paint fan!
-The colors of the paint have such an old world feel to them and lend themselves so easily to the style of decor that I love!
-Mora is a neutral with undertones of an ever so soft green.
+The colors of the paint have such an old-world feel to them and lend themselves so easily to the style of decor that I love!
+Mora is neutral with undertones of soft green.

 The crackling began after the second coat of paint was dry.
 This paint creates a beautiful aged finish to furniture.
 It will look as though it has been passed down through the generations!